Crossing Breydon Water

 Do not approach or pass under Haven Bridge as the currents here are extremely strong and could drag you out to sea.

 Keep about 100 yards distance from any boat going in the same direction to give yourself room to manoeuvre.
 Yacht skippers have difficulties in manoeuvring their yachts with their masts down and it is impossible for them to reverse, so motor cruisers should always give way to yachts.

 Marker posts show the navigable channel across Breydon Water.
 It is essential that you steer between the lines of these marker posts to avoid difficulties.
-Do not attempt shortcuts across Breydon Water, if you go outside of the marker posts you will almost certainly go aground and have to remain there until the tide rises.
+Do not attempt shortcuts across Breydon Water, if you go outside of the marker posts you will almost certainly run aground and have to remain there until the tide rises.

 If crossing Breydon Water going south, after leaving Great Yarmouth, keep the green marker posts to your right and the red marker posts to your left.
 If heading north towards Great Yarmouth, keep the green marker posts to your left and the red marker posts to your right.
 Remember Up, Red, Right.

-Keep clear of large commercial vessels whilst on Breydon Water and at the mouth of the River Bure, these vessels are restricted by the depth of water so may not be able to manoeuver around you.
+Be considerate, and reduce your speed and wash when overtaking other boats and be sure to keep clear of large commercial vessels whilst on Breydon Water and at the mouth of the River Bure, these vessels are restricted by the depth of water so may not be able to manoeuver around you.